MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 ms.collection: M365-identity-device-management
 ---

-# What is Microsoft Surface management portal?
+# What is Microsoft Surface Management Portal?

-Microsoft Surface management portal is a centralized place in Microsoft Endpoint Manager where you can self-serve, manage, and monitor your organization's Intune-managed Surface devices at scale.
-Surface management portal offers insights about the enrolled Surface devices in your organization, such as warranty eligibility and open support requests.
+Microsoft Surface Management Portal is a centralized place in Microsoft Endpoint Manager where you can self-serve, manage, and monitor your organization's Intune-managed Surface devices at scale.
+Surface Management Portal offers insights about the enrolled Surface devices in your organization, such as warranty eligibility and open support requests.

 You can use it to: